A single copy of this article may be reprinted for personal, noncommercial use only.

 The surgical technique may vary, depending on whether a fluid-filled cavity (syrinx) is present, or if you have fluid in your brain (hydrocephalus).
 If you have a syrinx or hydrocephalus, you may need a tube (shunt) to drain the excess fluid.

 Surgical risks and follow-up

-The use of surgery carries risks — the possibility of infection or problems with wound healing.
-Discuss the pros and cons with your doctor when deciding whether surgery is the best alternative for you.
-The operation reduces symptoms in most people, but if nerve injury in the spinal canal has already occurred, this procedure won't reverse the damage.
+The surgery reduces symptoms in most people, but if nerve injury in the spinal canal has already occurred, this procedure won't reverse the damage.

-After the operation, you'll need regular follow-up examinations with your doctor, including periodic imaging tests to assess the outcome of surgery and the flow of cerebrospinal fluid.
+After the surgery, you'll need regular follow-up examinations with your doctor, including periodic imaging tests to assess the outcome of surgery and the flow of cerebrospinal fluid.

 - Chiari malformation fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/chiari/detail_chiari.htm.
 Accessed May 8, 2013.